 Much of a local media outlet's budget comes from local advertising revenue.
 But over the past decade many of those dollars are being diverted to and consumed by a handful of massive online technology platforms.
 While these companies are taking the lifeblood of local journalism, they are not actually providing any of the critical local news reporting that Americans depend upon.
 Instead, these tech companies provide untrustworthy platforms where misinformation runs rampant.

-By providing a tax credit for the hiring and retention of local journalists, as well as giving small businesses a credit for a portion of their advertising costs on local media, the Local Journalism Sustainability Act would help stabilize local newsrooms during a time when these local outlets are facing the economic impact of advertising dollars going to massive technology platforms, and the pandemic's blow to local businesses that don't have the resources to advertise with local media.
+Providing a tax credit for the hiring and retention of local news journalists would help stabilize local newsrooms during a time when these local outlets are facing the economic impact of advertising dollars going to massive technology platforms, and the pandemic's blow to local businesses that don't have the resources to advertise with local media.

 The bottom line: